panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 In simple words, when JavaScript encounters `await promise` in an `async` function, it pauses the function execution until the promise is resolved.
 The promise's resolved value becomes the result of `await promise` evaluation.

-Despite the fact that `return newSalary` returns the number `1200`, if you look at the actual value returned by the function `increaseSalary(1000, 200)` &mdash; it is still a promise!
+Even though `return newSalary` returns the number `1200`, if you look at the actual value returned by the function `increaseSalary(1000, 200)` &mdash; it is still a promise!

 An `async` function always returns a promise, which resolves to the value of `return value` inside the function body: